-Nursing staff work in diverse roles in prisons, police custody and other criminal justice settings.
+Nursing staff work in diverse roles in prisons, police custody and other secure justice settings.

-Nurses working in criminal justice services need expertise in managing acutely ill patients, both mental and physical, as well as an awareness of therapeutic interventions to address distress and assist in lifestyle changes.
+Nurses working in forensic and justice services need expertise in managing acutely ill patients, both mental and physical, as well as an awareness of therapeutic interventions to address distress and assist in lifestyle changes.

 Custody nurses provide health care services in police custody suites.
 They are responsible for conducting clinical assessments, identifying and implementing appropriate interventions, collecting forensic samples and providing advice and guidance to detainees and police staff.
 They are also responsible for maintaining detailed and accurate records to ensure the health, safety and welfare of people held in police custody.